grimrpr/IMUmotion/README.md

 IMUmotion
 =========

-imu enabled motion captureing and processing
+Software related to IMU enabled motion capturing and processing.

+The IMU orientation estimation is performed by an
+UKF filter implementation.